-Cannabis sativa has been consumed throughout the history of humans for nutritional and health purposes.
+Cannabis Sativa has been consumed throughout the history of humans for nutritional and health purposes.
 Various ancient civilizations – from the Greeks to the Chinese – incorporated cannabis in their pharmacopeia.

 In the 21st century, scientists are trying to figure out not only the molecular structure of cannabis but also how it affects the complex network of biological systems in our bodies.
 Although many exciting discoveries have been made, we still know very little.

-Research suggests that cannabinoids like THC and CBD are immunosuppressant.
+Research suggests that cannabinoids like THC and CBD are immunosuppressants.
 This explains the relief felt by CBD users with autoimmune diseases and chronic inflammation.
 Several studies have shown that regular CBD use may increase white blood cell counts in immunodeficiency disorders like HIV.
 This strongly suggests an immune-boosting effect.

 The bottom line is that many things are to be discovered about how cannabis affects our immune system.
 CBD Oil is popularly known for its anti-inflammatory properties.
 Research shows that it can significantly improve the immune system.